syncfusion-content/windowsforms-docs/WindowsForms/fontlistbox/Customization.md

 ---
 layout: post
 title: customization | FontListBox |  WindowsForms | Syncfusion
-description: How to customize the item selection, scrollbar and sorting in control.
+description: How to customize the item selection, scrollbar, and sorting in control.
 platform: WindowsForms
 control: FontListBox
 documentation: ug